 There are numerous examples I could give, but thought some of the best were in the image above.
 We have also replace “don’t touch” with “please keep your hands to yourself”/”please keep your hands in your pockets” (we go to antique stores a lot).

-And my husband is working on not using “my ears don’t hear whining” because she has shut down too many times.
-Instead we encourage her to use her words and express her emotions in a way that we can understand.
+There has been the phrase “my ears don’t hear whining” used in the past but it was ditched because our oldest shut down too many times.
+Instead, we encourage her to use her words and express her emotions in a way that we can understand.

 Is it possible to discipline without saying no?

 Yes!
 This has everything to do with the idea of being intentional with our words and giving clear instructions to our children.
-Using positive phrasing actually has the ability to set clearer boundaries than the word no itself.
+Using positive parenting phrases actually has the ability to set clearer boundaries than the word no itself.

 When my daughter threw a small wooden ball and it hit me in the forehead instead of saying “NO!
 Don’t throw that!”
 I simply said “Ow!
-That really hurt.
-Please keep your toys in your hands.”
+That hurt.
+Please hold your toys.”

 In the end my parenting has become much more intentional by using negative language and “no” less and coming up with a more positive approach.
 It makes the power of “no” retain its meaning and has created clear boundaries for my children.